Eisenmonoxid/S7Patcher/README.md

 For further information on this topic, see [here](https://en.wikipedia.org/wiki/Affinity_mask) or [here](https://learn.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-setprocessaffinitymask).

 Utilizing [DXVK](https://github.com/doitsujin/dxvk/releases/latest) can also be beneficial for performance and enables you to tweak some settings in the [configuration file](https://github.com/doitsujin/dxvk/wiki/Configuration) (like enabling VSync).

+---
+## Command Line Arguments
+Use the command line argument `-debug` when launching the Patcher to enable some additional options when patching, such as restoring the functionality of the LUA functions `UI.WriteToLog(_string)` and `UI.WriteToConsole(_string)` (only Gold Edition, not History Editions).
+This can be helpful when working with LUA scripts.

+---
+## Unpacking Archive Files
+The archive files `.bba` can be packed/unpacked using [this Japanese tool](https://wikiwiki.jp/settlers7/SettlersArchiver%E3%81%AE%E4%BD%BF%E3%81%84%E6%96%B9).